AP sources: EPA chief spent millions on security and travel

 Pruitt, 49, was closely aligned with the oil and gas industry as Oklahoma's state attorney general before being tapped by Trump.
 Trump has praised Pruitt's relentless efforts to scrap, delay or rewrite Obama-era environmental regulations.
 He also has championed budget cuts and staff reductions at the agency so deep that even Republican budget hawks in Congress refused to implement them.

-EPA's press office has refused to comment on the cost of Pruitt's security, saying doing so could imperil his personal safety.
-Neither EPA spokeswoman Liz Bowman nor Perrotta responded to calls Friday.
+EPA's press office has refused to disclose the cost of Pruitt's security or the size of his protective detail, saying doing so could imperil his personal safety.

 But other sources within EPA and documents released through public information requests help provide a window into the ballooning costs.